Boaz Dvir: Background

 The book was extremely well received with reviews from various outlets including, the Washington Times, the Jerusalem Post, and the Times of Israel.
 Defense and Foreign affairs author Geogery R. Copley also reviewed the book saying “The book, written in a journalistic style, tells a tale which not only is educational about the formation of Israel and the age into which it was born, but about the role which innovation and creativity can play in the saving of any society during a period of existential crisis.
 It is about how people discover their identity—which is usually in times of crisis—and how they can act to preserve that identity to create anew.”
 Other reviewers include Thomas Van Hare (Historic Wings), Ralph Lowenstein (University of Florida College of Journalism), Miriam Elman (Syracuse University), Barbara Dury (former “60 Minutes” producer), and Richard Shyrock (Virginia Tech) Additionally, in September 2020, Saving Israel was named number 5 on the Oklahoma nonfiction bestsellers list.

-Dvir has launched and is director or the Holocaust, Genocide and Human Rights Education Initiative at Penn State, a partnership with the Pennsylvania Department of Education to provide K-12 teachers with the material and skills to teach difficult topics.
+Dvir has launched and is director of Penn State's Holocaust, Genocide and Human Rights Education Initiative and the Hammel Family Human Rights Initiative, which aim to give K-12 students the opportunities to develop critical thinking, fact-finding, active-listening and civic discourse skills, as well as empathy, by assisting educators in the effective instruction of a wide variety of difficult topics.

-Dvir and other Initiative members and graduate students presented early versions of the Initiative’s instructional material at the Holocaust Center of Pittsburgh’s summer 2019 teacher training.
-The material accompanies Dvir’s post-Holocaust documentaries, “Cojot” and “A Wing and a Prayer.”
-Dvir created the Initiative to produce teaching tools and training to empower educators and students to tackle the tough topics.
+Dvir created the Holocaust, Genocide and Human Rights Education Initiative at Penn State in 2019 to enable K-12 educators to provide their students with the opportunities to gain critical thinking, fact finding, active listening and civic discourse skills, as well as empathy.

+The Initiative is part of Penn State’s Hammel Family Human Rights Initiative, which Dvir also directs.

+The Holocaust education initiative offers year- and semester-long programs, workshops and self-paced online modules.

+High-caliber research conducted by the Hammel Family Human Rights Initiative has been published in three peer-reviewed journals.
+The papers illustrate how the initiative’s programs help K-12 educators address difficult issues such as racism.
+The three journals that published the papers are School-University Partnerships, Journal of Practitioner Research and Journal of Teacher Education.
+Some of the scholars who independently reviewed the papers described the Initiative’s research-based nonpartisan approach, which combines practitioner inquiry with trauma-informed and asset-based practices, as novel, innovative and widely needed.